When it comes to agricultural conservation, Gene Goven is a trailblazer.

 He displayed courage in his convictions as he adopted regenerative farming and ranching practices -- decades before they were embraced by the mainstream.

 His careful observations of the landscape, livestock and wildlife, informed his farming practices.
 Today, the positive results of his innovations are clear on the land he purchased in 1967.
 So is the impact his leadership has had on farmers, ranchers, researchers and educators near and far.

 Gene credits his father and grandfather with teaching him the benefits of growing companion crops like clover to “retain armor on the soil.”
 Companion cropping is seeding a mixture of cover crops with traditional cash crops.
 By keeping continuous cover on the ground, the soil is fed additional nutrients, erosion is reduced, water infiltration is increased, and beneficial insects are provided with habitat.

 Even when such practices made him ineligible to receive crop insurance payments, he persevered.
 He also was an advocate for grazing livestock on public grasslands amid a growing movement against it.
 He convinced many wildlife managers that using livestock as a grassland management tool benefits wildlife.

 As a founding member and past chair of the North Dakota Grazing Lands Coalition, Gene calls grazing an art and science.
-As he embraced holistic ranch management in the 1980s, he saw that managing for healthy grassland would provide his cattle the quality feed they need.
+As he embraced holistic ranch management in the 1980s, he saw that managing for healthy grasslands would provide his cattle the quality feed they need.